johnalanbrook/prosperon/docs/game.md

 All ur-types and variants can be created in the world, where they become a true blue ENTITY.
 Entities can be under entities infinitely.

+Ur-types have a specific combination of components.
+When a component is removed from an entity, the link to its ur-type breaks.

+Entities have access to their ur-type through their .ur parameter.
+Each ur-type and variant likewise stores a list of entities that have been created from them.

+When an entity changes from its ur-type, it can be saved as its own variant, or merged up to its ur type.
+Brand new entities can be spawned via duping an already existing one (which retains its differences), or by requesting one from an ur type.
+Ur types are accessed through dot notation - ur.urtype.var1.vara.
+The 'ur' global object stores all ur types.

+the "ur" object has a few fields. ur.type : the actual object ur.instances : instances of it ur.tag : the full name of it

 ### Loading traits
 Traits are defined by code and a data file.
 When an Ur-type is extended with a trait, the code is run, and then the data file contains modifications and